MarcinKilarski/Website-Audit/reports/page-load/page-load-instructions.md

 Moreover, you should consider prefetching a few ‘critical resources’ on all pages, which are used across the whole site.

 Figure 9.1.2 – User flow after arriving on the homepage.

+### 1.7.
+Redirects

+#### Used Tools

+1. Screaming Frog

+#### Instructions

+1. Check if there are chain redirects http//:non-www > https//:non-www > https//:www or http//:www > https//:www > https//:non-www and recommend changing them to a single redirect http//:non-www > https//:www or http//:www > https//:non-www
+2. Check if there are any redirects between internal pages and recommend changing them to a direct link.

+#### Example of Recommendation

 ## 2. Time to First Paint